rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 existential type Foo: Bar;
 ```

-and the existing placeholder removed.
+and that existing placeholder removed.

 Furthermore, this RFC proposes a strategy by which the terminology surrounding `impl Trait` might be transitioned from existentially-type theoretic terminology to type inference terminology, reducing the cognitive complexity of the feature.

 ## Semantic Justification
 Currently, each occurrence `impl Trait` serves two complementary functional purposes.
-1. It defines an opaque type `T` (that is, a new type whose precise identification is hidden) satisfying (trait and lifetime) bounds.
+1. It defines an opaque type `T` (that is, a new type whose precise identification is hidden) satisfying (trait) bounds.
 2. It infers the precise type for `T` (that must satisfy the bounds for `T`), based on its occurrences.

 Thus, the following code: